Hannah Höch: Personal life and relationships

-Art historian Maria Makela has characterized Höch's affair with Raoul Hausmann as "Stormy", and identifies the central cause of their altercations—some of which ended in violence—in Hausmann's refusal to leave his wife.
+Art historian Maria Makela has characterized Höch's affair with Raoul Hausmann as "stormy", and identifies the central cause of their altercations—some of which ended in violence—in Hausmann's refusal to leave his wife.
 He reached the point of fantasizing about killing Höch.
 Hausmann continually disparaged Höch not only for her desire to marry him, which he described as a "Bourgeois" inclination, but also for her opinions on art.
 Hausmann's hypocritical stance on women's emancipation spurred Höch to write "a caustic short story" entitled "The Painter" in 1920, the subject of which is "an artist who is thrown into an intense spiritual crisis when his wife asks him to do the dishes."
-Hausmann repeatedly implied that the only way Höch could reach full potential, as a woman and in their relationship, was to have a child with him.
+Hausmann repeatedly implied that the only way Höch could reach her full potential, as a woman and in their relationship, was to have a child with him.
 Höch herself wanted children, but both times she found she was pregnant with Hausmann's child, in May 1916 and January 1918, she had an abortion.

 Höch ended her seven-year relationship with Raoul Hausmann in 1922.
 In 1926, she began a relationship with the Dutch writer and linguist Mathilda ('Til') Brugman, whom Höch met through mutual friends Kurt and Helma Schwitters.
 By autumn of 1926, Höch moved to The Hague to live with Brugman, where they lived until 1929, at which time they moved to Berlin.
 Höch and Brugman's relationship lasted nine years, until 1935.
 They did not explicitly define their relationship as lesbian, instead choosing to refer to it as a private love relationship.
 In 1935, Höch began a relationship with Kurt Matthies, to whom she was married from 1938 to 1944.

 Later years

 Höch spent the years of the Third Reich in Berlin, Germany, keeping a low profile.
 She was the last member of the Berlin Dada group to remain in Germany during this period.
 She bought and lived in a small garden house in Berlin-Heiligensee, a remote area on the outskirts of Berlin.

 She married businessman and pianist Kurt Matthies in 1938 and divorced him in 1944.
 She suffered from the Nazi censorship of art, and her work was deemed "degenerate art", which made it even more difficult for her to show her works.
-Though her work was not acclaimed after the war as it had been before the rise of the Third Reich, she continued to produce her photomontages and exhibit them internationally until her death in 1978, in Berlin.
+Though her work was not as acclaimed after the war as it had been before the rise of the Third Reich, she continued to produce her photomontages and exhibit them internationally until her death in 1978, in Berlin.
 Her house and garden can be visited at the annual Tag des offenen Denkmals.

 The 128th anniversary of her birthday was commemorated on 1 November 2017 by a Google Doodle.